Serenity-Roleplay-1-0/stark_lockbox/README.md

 ## QBCore
 I would like to thank the developers of QBCore for creating a solid RP framework for FiveM servers that allows for easy development of scripts to enhance gameplay.

+## QBox
+I would also like to thank the developers of Qbox for creating a solid, alternative RP framework for FiveM servers that allows for easy development of scripts to enhance gameplay.

 ## Overextended
 I would like to thank the amazing developers at Overextended for creating stellar resources in both Ox Inventory and Ox Lib.

 # Description
-Stark Lockbox is a QBCore resource that allows LEOs to utilize a locking storage in their vehicles that only they can acccess, keeping vital law enforcement equipment safe from others while enhancing QOL and gameplay experience.
+Stark Lockbox is a resource that allows LEO & EMS to utilize a locking storage in their vehicles that only they can acccess, keeping vital law enforcement or medical equipment safe from others while enhancing QOL and gameplay experience.

 ## Installation
 1. Add stark_lockbox to your resources folder for your server